 Warmer start to the weekend, but another cold front is coming

 MEMPHIS, Tenn.
-(WMC) - South winds will allow temperatures to climb tomorrow, but a cold front Saturday night will bring clouds and briefly cooler temperatures ahead of a big warm up next week.
+(WMC) - South winds will bring seasonable temperatures today, but a dry cold front will bring clouds tonight and slightly cooler temperatures Sunday ahead of a big warm up next week.

-TONIGHT: Mostly Clear with a light South wind and overnight lows in the low to mid 30s.

 SUNDAY: Mostly Sunny with highs in the mid 50s and lows in the low to mid 30s.